• Home

 SDK version compatibility

-The LaunchDarkly Flutter SDK is compatible with Android SDK versions 21 and higher and with iOS version 11.0 and higher.
-The LaunchDarkly Flutter SDK does not support other Flutter platforms.
+The LaunchDarkly Flutter SDK version 3 is compatible with Android SDK versions 21 and higher and with iOS version 11 and higher.
+Version 3 does not support other Flutter platforms.

 First, declare a dependency on the LaunchDarkly Flutter SDK: